Panic of 1893: The Morgan-Belmont Syndicate

 In February 1895, the U.S. Government turned to private financial institutions to underwrite the sale of Treasury bonds, stabilize exchange rates, and return the Treasury to its gold reserve requirement.
 The result was a contract drawn with what was called "The Morgan-Belmont Syndicate".

-The persistent balance of payments deficit in the 1890s which drained the Treasury gold reserves, caused concern from both domestic and foreign investors that the U.S. would abandon the gold standard.
-This prompted further gold withdrawals and bond liquidations which exacerbated the deficit.
-By February 2, 1895, the Treasury's gold reserves fell to approximately $42 million, well below the $100 million level required by the Resumption Act of 1875.
+The persistent balance of payments deficit in the 1890s, which drained the Treasury gold reserves, caused concern from both domestic and foreign investors that the U.S. would abandon the gold standard.
+This prompted further gold withdrawals and bond liquidations, which exacerbated the deficit.
+By February 2, 1895, the Treasury's gold reserves had fallen to approximately $42 million, well below the $100 million level required by the Resumption Act of 1875.
 After a series of failed attempts to restore reserves by issuing bonds and depreciating specie issued for legal tender, the Treasury negotiated a contract with the Morgan-Belmont Syndicate to restore confidence in the government's ability to maintain the convertibility of legal tender into gold.

-The full list of syndicate members was not made public, however the contract named Drexel, Morgan & Co.., A. Belmont & Co., J. S. Morgan & Co., and N. M. Rothschild & Sons.
+The full list of syndicate members was not made public; however, the contract named Drexel, Morgan & Co., A. Belmont & Co., J. S. Morgan & Co., and N. M. Rothschild & Sons.
 The syndicate achieved its goals through a combination of purchasing gold from smelters, convincing its members to purchase Treasury bonds with gold, inspiring confidence in bond and railroad securities investors, and unofficial capital controls by convincing members and gold-exporting houses to "ship no gold" overseas.